From Device to Dynamics: An Iterative Architectural Framework for High-Performance Single-Photon Detection at Room Temperature: Methods and Results

-\qquad For the DE calculation, a non-vacuum input is assumed, and the probability of obtaining at least $k_{s+1}$ positive reports out of $n_{s+1}+1$ total detections is evaluated.
+The performance of $\text{ESPD}_{s+1}$ is determined by the collective response of $n_{s+1}+1$ detectors.
+For the DE calculation, a non-vacuum input is assumed, and the probability of obtaining at least $k_{s+1}$ positive reports out of $n_{s+1}+1$ total detections is evaluated.
 If the photon is lost exactly after the $i$-th $C(F)$, the probability of a final positive report is:

 where the first and second terms correspond to scenarios that the signal path detector reports negative and positive, respectively.